adiitxa/WeatherApp/README.md

-# 🌤️ SkyCast - Your Simple Weather Companion
+# 🌤️ Weather Companion

-SkyCast is a minimal weather app built using React and the OpenWeatherMap API.
+it's a minimal weather app built using React and the OpenWeatherMap API.
 It helps users check the current weather based on their location or any city they search for.

 ## 🚀 Features